 Small Mistakes, Big Reactions

 People who don’t like you are more likely to overreact to the mistakes that you make.
 An easy way to test whether or not someone personally likes you is to make an innocent and easily fixable mistake in something that your subject cares about.
-If the mistake does not warrant the reaction that you receive from them, then you must be careful in making other mistakes around them.
-Overreactions can stem from premature escalation of issues to your direct managers to a lack of forgiveness through the communication going back and forth between the two of you.
+If the mistake does not warrant the reaction that you receive from them, then you should be careful making other mistakes around them.
+Overreactions can stem into premature escalation of issues to your direct managers and a lack of forgiveness in the communication going back and forth between the two of you.

 If you apologize for your mistakes and fix them quickly, people will recognize your effort and remorse.
-If your effort in fixing your mistakes goes unrecognized and significant effort is made to get you in trouble, then you must be weary of the people responsible.
+Should they be kind, they may even allow you to save face.
+If your effort in fixing your mistakes goes unrecognized and significant effort is made to get you in trouble, then you should be wary of the people who are attempting to maximize the importance of the mistakes you make.

 Not Letting You Save Face

 This somewhat has to do with the point above.
-If you make a mistake at work which is only known to you and the person of interest, you need to gauge if they’re willing to let you save face.
-If they are understanding and like you, they will let you know of issues before letting anyone else at work know.
-People who communicate your mistakes quicker than needed likely do not like you and don’t want to let you save face.
+If you make a mistake at work which is only known to you and the person of interest, gauge whether they’re willing to let you save face.
+If they are understanding and hold you in high regard upon discovery of issues, they will let you know of their existence before spreading the word to anyone else.
+People who communicate your mistakes to others quicker than needed, aren’t willing to let you safe face, and may be acting with malice as motivation.

-People who like you at work will give you every opportunity to avoid getting in trouble.
-The people who do the opposite are dangerous and do not personally care for you.
-You should keep note of these people and render them powerless before they use their power to get you in trouble at work.
+People who like you at work will provide you with every opportunity to avoid getting in trouble.
+The people who strive to do the opposite do not care for the upkeep of your reputation, and communication with them should be handled with care.
+By analyzing who is motivated to get you in trouble, you’ll know which issues you should prioritize should they arise.
+You’ll know that should an issue affect those who have a tendency to exaggerate and escalate, it should be quickly mitigated.
+Take note of people who aim to ruin your reputation by not letting you save face and render them powerless before they use their power to get you in trouble.

 These methods are not fool-proof, and sometimes your mistakes will warrant big reactions which need quick action to mitigate.
-However, if only specific people are reacting in a big way to your mistakes, then you need to analyze further to see if those people have something against you.
+However, if only specific people are reacting in a big way to your mistakes, then you need to further analyze to see if those people are operating with hidden motives.